STYLE SHEET

 If you’re putting together an Employee Share Ownership Plan (ESOP) for the first time, you’ll probably find yourself asking: “How big should my option pool be?” or “What vesting schedule should we go with?”.

 While ESOP differs from one startup to the next, rather than guessing and checking as you go, we’ve put together a rundown of the key elements and terms.
-We’ve flagged (🌳) what we most commonly see across AirTree’s portfolio as a guide for each of these terms.
+We’ve flagged (🌳) what we most commonly see across Airtree’s portfolio as a guide for each of these terms.

 Plan type by company stage